I'll Remember: Composition

 According to author Rikky Rooksby, the song is written in the style of Album-oriented rock (AOR) by bands like Boston or Foreigner.
 It is slowed down from the tempo of rock songs and utilizes a steadily reverberating synth keyboard to bring on the effect of a heartbeat.
 "I'll Remember" has characteristics of late Seventies song apart from the arrangement and the low bass.
 Madonna sings in a low-key voice which is almost overshadowed by the synth arrangement.
 Lyrically the song talks about Madonna looking back on a good love affair.
-According to Alex Balk from The Awl, the lyrics were inspirational, especially the line "I learned to let go of the illusion that we can possess", which is answered by Madonna herself that "[She] remember, happiness".
+According to Alex Balk from The Awl, the lyrics were inspirational, especially the line "I learned to let go of the illusion that we can possess", which is answered by Madonna herself that "I remember, happiness".

 The song starts with a C major chord sequence and is used on the flattened seventh key of the sequence.
 But the actual key of the song is D major.
 It is set in a time signature of common time with a moderate tempo of 120 beats per minute.
 Madonna's voice spans from F♯3 to G4.
 A much stronger arrangement of drums are used in the second verse.
 The chorus uses the chord sequence of D–G–Bm–A while the first two lines of each verse uses the chord progression of C–D–C–D7–C–D–Bm–A. During the intermediate line "I learned to let go of the illusion that we can possess", the structure changes to D/F♯–Bm–G–D–A–G–A. Backing vocals are used on the later choruses for support with the strings, cascading down to a minor arrangement before the third one.
 The song ends with fading out and devoid of any musical climax.

 A number of remixes were issued alongside the regular version.
 The maxi-single had four different versions, three being those of "I'll Remember" and the fourth being a live version of the Erotica track, "Why's It So Hard", performed on The Girlie Show World Tour.
 According to Jose F. Promis from AllMusic, "the mixes of [the song] were conjured by William Orbit, giving each version an ethereal, spacey, and very mellow feel".
 The "Guerilla Beach" mix was different from the original version, making it more adult contemporary oriented, while the "Orbit Remix" remained similar to the actual version.